bazthedev/SolsScope/README.md

 - Matrix: Overdrive or Overture: History Detection

 # TBA:
-- Auto Purchase from merchant (???) will start only for void coins
+- Auto Purchase from merchant (???) will start only for void coins.
+If you do not have Merchant Teleporter, then this will not work.
 - Create a feature request if you want something to be added!

 # How to use: